Attain (consulting firm)

 Attain is a management, technology, and strategy consulting firm based in McLean, Virginia.
-It serves the government, education, healthcare, and nonprofit markets.
+It works for the government, education, healthcare, and non-profit markets.

 History

 The company was founded in 2009 by Greg Baroni.
-The company is based in McLean, VA, with offices in Morrisville, NC, Arlington, VA, Washington, D.C., and Cranford, NJ.
-The company’s current president and a chief operating officer is Manish Agarwal.
-Attain offers different strategy and management services.
-It serves defense, civilian, national security, federal health, state and local government, academic medical centers, nonprofit organizations, colleges, universities, and research institutions.
-Attain partners with technology providers such as Oracle, Amazon Web Services, and Microsoft.
+It is based in McLean, VA, and has offices in Morrisville, NC, Arlington, VA, Washington, D.C., and Cranford, NJ.
+The company's current president, and chief operating officer is Manish Agarwal.
+It serves defence, civilian, national security, federal health, state and local governments, academic medical centres, non-profit organisations, colleges and universities, and research institutions, offering different strategy and management services.
+The company has partnerships with technology providers such as Oracle, Amazon Web Services, and Microsoft.

 Awards

 In 2018, Attain won Contractor of the Year in the $75–300 million category at the Greater Washington Government Contracting Awards.